Code-Institute-Submissions/MSP-6/README.md

 The following are a list of design aspects that must be maintained throughout the site.

 Header will consist of:
-  - Background colour/image different to the body, but matching the footer.
+  - Background colour/image different to the body, but matching the footer
-  - Professional photo to the left.
+  - Professional photo to the left
-  - Name, current job title, quote to the right of the photo on three lines.
+  - Name, current job title, quote to the right of the photo on three lines
-  - Quote contents will change per page.
+  - Quote contents will change per page

-Table of Contents / Navigation bar.
+Table of Contents / Navigation bar:
-  - Horizontally displayed, directly under the header.
+  - Horizontally displayed, directly under the header
-  - Each Option will be a different (light colour).
+  - Each Option will be a different (light colour)
-  - Each option will appear darker when user is on that page (or hovers mouse over).
+  - Each option will appear darker when user is on that page (or hovers mouse over)
-  - Box Shaped.
+  - Box Shaped

 Body of page
-  - Will be a lighter/simple background to enable easy reading of content.
+  - Will be a lighter/simple background to enable easy reading of content
   - Will appear directly under the Table of Contents/Navigation bar
   - Contents is detailed in the following sections